Signed in as:

 filler@godaddy.com

 . . .the festival began in 1989 by a small group of Natural Colored Wool Grower Association members, who were hand spinners and/or hand weavers.
 Their goal was to promote natural Texas fiber by educating the public and marketing the products of the animals they raised.
 The first November event was held in Hamilton, and then moved to Goldthwaite.
 As the festival grew from a back yard gathering, it moved to Bartlett, then to Johnson City, and in 2001 to Boerne.
-Fiber Producers of Texas, Inc. (FPT) was incorporated in 1998 to manage organization of the annual festival and is its primary sponsor.
+Fiber Producers of Texas, Inc. (FPT) was incorporated in 1998 to manage organization of the annual festival and was its primary sponsor.
 2018 saw the festival move to Kerrville, Texas, where it's found a home at the Hill Country Youth Event Center.

-2025 -- Texas Fleece & Fiber Festival is celebrating its 5th year, continuing the tradition of being Texas’ Premier Fiber Festival, formerly Kid’N Ewe and Llamas Too!
-We celebrate 36 years of bringing together fiber artists, enthusiasts and producers together under one roof!
+Our Partners, Texas Make It with Wool* (TMIWW) and Texas Angora Goat Raiser’s Association** (TAGRA) join us as we celebrate 36 years of bringing together fiber artists, enthusiasts and producers together under one roof!
 Texas Fleece & Fiber Festival is an in-person event.
-Vendors from all over the Great State of Texas and beyond will offer their products and art over the course of three days.
-Teachers and speakers will offer classes from fiber arts to animal husbandry practices.
-There will be live demonstrations from pioneers, sheep herding to washing and dying of fleeces, exhibits and classes along with several smaller events.
+Vendors from all over the Great State of Texas and beyond offer their products and art over the course of three days.
+Teachers and speakers offer classes from fiber arts to animal welfare and husbandry practices.
+Additionally, live demonstrations from pioneers, sheep herding to washing and dying of fleeces, exhibits and classes are offered throughout the weekend, along with several smaller events.

-It With Wool.
-TMIWW will present sewing and fiber arts competiton that is supported by the American Sheep Industry, Texas Sheep and Goat Raisers and Hill Country Sheep and Goat Organization.
-The competition will conclude with a fashion show.
+*Texas Make It with Wool is the State Chapter of the National Make It With Wool.
+TMIWW presents sewing and fiber arts competitons that are supported by the American Sheep Industry, Texas Sheep and Goat Raisers and Hill Country Sheep and Goat Organization.
+The competition will concludes with a fashion show.

-Texas Angora Goat Raiser’s Association holds its Annual Jack Pot Show on Saturday from 8:00am to 1:00pm in the Arena.
+**Texas Angora Goat Raiser’s Association (TAGRA) holds its Annual Jack Pot Show on Saturday from 8:00am to 1:00pm in the Arena.

 Meet the Board of Directors: